 Consider this scenario.
 You want to capture a tree and you only have the kit lens with you.
 The subject is too big to fit in the frame.
 You have to try out various angles to include the subject in the frame.
 You go for low angle shots that you wouldn’t have thought if you had wider lens.

 When the possibilities are limited you will start trying out new options.
 Having only one lens with you will help in improving your creativity and composition skills.
-The kit lens is one of the perfect lenses start using a single lens.
-Documenting an entire trek with only a kit lens is another project you can take upon.
+The kit lens is one of the best lenses to start using a single lens.
+Documenting an entire trek with only a kit lens is one project you can take upon.

 When I finally started using my kit lens, I was amazed by the results.
 I used to shoot pictures with the widest aperture and complain about the lack of sharpness.
 But after using only kit lens for a week, I found out its possibilities.
 I was able to take landscapes, portraits macro and more with the same lens which I once stopped using.